 - 7303 (43, 50 and 55 inches)

 - 6503 (43, 50, 55 and 65 inches)

-The Philips OLED803 is brand new, and is the entry-level model in Philips’ high-end offering.
+The Philips OLED803 is brand new and functions as the entry-level model in Philips’ high-end offering.
 It presents the same excellent performance as the two top models, but sports a minimalist, monolithic design that’s pretty much all-screen.
-Plus, there are three subwoofers round the back.
+It doesn’t come with an integrated soundbar like the OLED903.